-I’ve been asked about nut-allergy safe chocolate spreads a number of times, so here is a round-up of products from both North America and the UK, which are free from peanuts and the eight EU-defined tree nuts.
+Here is a round-up of nut-free chocolate spreads, from both North America and the UK, which are free from peanuts and the eight EU-defined tree nuts.

 Cacao, ghee and dates are the signature ingredients in these spreads, which come in three varieties — original, coffee and passion fruit.
 The sweetener is coconut sugar, which is made from the sap of flower buds not coconuts themselves.
 (Coconut is considered a tree nut in the US.)
 I was told: “It does not contain peanuts or tree nuts.
 The product is made in a facility that also handles peanuts and tree nuts but we have allergen protocols in place to prevent cross contamination”.
 Contain milk.